-In 1979 Eveline learned of a local family who was in need of coats.
-The children were not attending school because they didn’t have a warm coat to wear and the need to help that family during the Christmas Holidays grew into a large non-profit for Eveline.
+When her children were school aged, Eveline learned of a local family who was in need of coats.
+The children were not attending school because they didn’t have a warm coat to wear.
+The need to help that family during the Christmas Holidays grew into a large non-profit for Eveline.
 She realized all that was standing between a select group of children and an education was a warm coat, so she began collecting them.
-Eveline River’s Christmas Project started over 37 years ago helping 43 children and now serves over 9,000 economically disadvantaged children each year.
+Eveline River’s Christmas Project started in 1979 helping 43 children and now gives over 2,500 warm coats annually and provides Christmas Gifts to over 6,000 economically disadvantaged children each year.
 The primary mission is to improve educational outcomes and supply basic childhood needs.
-The project has also placed over 14,000 books annually into homes where books are considered a luxury.
 To find out more about Eveline Rivers Christmas Project CLICK HERE.

 From this project Eveline created a 2nd non profit organization, Eveline’s Sunshine Cottage.
 The idea was to provide a safe stable place for homeless or extremely low income single parent families to obtain a college education, become stable and get off the government system.
-In the last 14 years there have been 14 graduates!
-Some with their 2 year degree and predominance with their 4 year degree.
-We currently have 6 homes and are in the process of building 2 more all in the same block.
+There are currently eight homes.

 Through volunteerism many honors have been bestowed on Eveline Rivers-McCoy, she was named “Woman of the Year”, by the Amarillo Globe News, she received a “7 Who Care Award from the Volunteer Action Center of United Way, was the National Association of Social Workers, “Public Citizen of the Year” for the whole state of Texas, received the Governor’s “Volunteer Award” for the state of Texas, and many more.
 Eveline’s Sunshine Cottage was selected by the Aspen Institute, in Washington DC, to represent the state of Texas, as an example of their philosophy of raising people out of poverty through education two generations at a time.
 Her most cherished honor was being selected to help carry the Olympic Torch as it progressed across the United States on its way to the 2002 Winter Olympics.